HHAL MEDICAL NEWS OCTOBER 2011 Aspirin Lowers Risk for Hereditary Colon Cancer Patients may be asking about news stories

 association of variations in the QT interval within a reference range with mortality end points in the general population

+is unclear.
 Methods We included 7828 men and women from the Third National Health and Nutrition Examination Survey.
 Baseline QT interval

 was measured via standard 12-lead electrocardiographic readings.
 Mortality end points were assessed through December 31, 2006

+(2291 deaths).
 Results After an average follow-up of 13.7 years, the association between QT interval and mortality end points was U-shaped.

 The multivariate-adjusted hazard ratios comparing participants at or above the 95th percentile of age-, sex-, race-, and R-R